apache/druid/docs/querying/sql-scalar.md

 Time functions can be used with:

 - Druid's primary timestamp column, `__time`;
-- Any column storing millisecond timestamps, through the `MILLIS_TO_TIMESTAMP` function; and
+- Numeric values representing milliseconds since the epoch, through the MILLIS_TO_TIMESTAMP function; and
-- Any column storing string timestamps, through use of the `TIME_PARSE` function.
+- String timestamps, through the TIME_PARSE function.

 By default, time operations use the UTC time zone.
 You can change the time zone by setting the connection context parameter `sqlTimeZone` to the name of another time zone, like `America/Los_Angeles`, or to an offset like